yxpx/Carbon-footprint-tracker/README.md

 * Visit http://localhost/your-folder-name/index.php in your web browser
 * Register a new account or log in with existing credentials

 Note: Replace "your-folder-name" with whatever directory name you used when installing the application.
+Also, substitute "/mini-project" with your folder name in the `header.php` and `logout.php` files.
+For example, change `header("Location: /mini-project/index.php");` to `header("Location: /your-folder-name/index.php");`

 ## Usage